Starship Operators

 Starship Operators (スターシップ・オペレーターズ, Sutāshippu Operētāzu) is a Japanese light novel series written by Ryo Mizuno.
 Six volumes were published by MediaWorks (now ASCII Media Works) between 2001 and 2005.
 An anime television series adaptation animated by J.C.Staff aired on TV Tokyo from January to March 2005.
 Starship Operators is licensed in North America by Geneon.

 Plot

 Starship Operators is about the 73rd class of the Defense University of the Planet Kibi.
-As they are returning home after the maiden voyage of the Amaterasu (アマテラス), they find that their home planet, Kibi, has been taken over by one of the Henrietta region's super powers, Henrietta Alliance of Planetary Nations.
+As they are returning home after the maiden voyage of the Amaterasu (アマテラス), they find that their home planet, Kibi, has been taken over by one of the Henrietta region's superpowers, the Henrietta Alliance of Planetary Nations.

 The original command crew all abandon ship, as per the conquerors' demands.
 Left alone on the ship, the cadets decide to keep their command and fight on.
 To this end, they have decided to ask Galaxy Network to fund the operation of Amaterasu as a fleeing self-governed nation in exchange for letting them broadcast the ship's adventures live - as a reality TV program.

-The novel's storyline also features Amaterasu finding its way through space to reach the control zone of another super power, the Henrietta Independent Federation, for protection.
+The people of Earth felt detached from the war unfolding in the remote Henrietta star system, which was one reason the Kingdom was able to expand its power without interference.
+However, when the Galactic Network began broadcasting the Battle of Amaterasu (with some embellishment), the general public, who had previously been indifferent to the war, became fans of Amaterasu and began criticizing the Kingdom.